and-rewsmith/iotedge/doc/test-dashboard.md

 2. Set up Azure App Service to deploy our Grafana App and scheduled dotnet service
 3. Display simple pass / fail for each test type for the master branch.
 4. Display more branches
-5. Display detailed information about what went wrong.
+5. Display data describing test failure
 6. Display historical test information